A Whistleblower Lawyer Provides Important Protection You Need/

 What are some examples of employer retaliation?

-In addition to firing, demotions, wage reductions, suspensions, reductions in benefits, bad-faith decisions concerning transfers and denials of raises and promotions are also forms of whistleblower retaliation.
-They all are illegal.
+In addition to firing, demotions, wage reductions, suspensions, reductions in benefits, bad-faith decisions concerning transfers, and denials of raises and promotions are also forms of whistleblower retaliation.
+They are all illegal.

 Who is considered to be a whistleblower?